May I email the exam to a specified account?

 - Review the exam policy of the professor; the school policies and the Honor Code.

 - Follow the instructions given by the professor or administrator at the time the exam is distributed.
-The default instructions include a) do not begin the exam until told you may do so b) count the pages and ensure each page is a distinct page (look for two page 2s, for example) c) do not leave the room to take the exam elsewhere, until you are told you may do so.
+The default instructions include a) do not begin the exam until told you may do so b) count the pages and ensure each page is a distinct page (look for two page 2s, for example) c) do not leave the room to take the exam elsewhere, unless and until you are told you may do so.

 - Read CAREFULLY any instructions given on the exam.
 Look at each page of the exam distributed.
 Do not assume that pages are blank.
 LOOK at each page.

 - Return the exam questions to the classroom by the appointed time.
 One or more boxes will be at the front of the room to receive these items.
-You then have 90 minutes to print the exam and return the printed version to Ms. Gloria Todd.

 Can I use extension cords if using a computer?